aproca/PID_multitask/README.md

 conda env create -f environment.yml conda activate environment
 ```
-To run AnimalAI experiments, see Animal-AI 3 v2.2.3 for environment installation: https://github.com/mdcrosby/animal-ai (download the AAI repository in the current folder for full functionality).<br/>
+To run AnimalAI experiments, see Animal-AI 3 v2.2.3 for environment installation: https://github.com/mdcrosby/animal-ai (download the AAI repository and environment in the current folder for full functionality).<br/>
 <b>Note:</b> v2.2.3 is an earlier version of the environment- it may or may not be compatable with newer versions.